 At Wildland, our approach is to get our guests ‘off the beaten path’ for a fuller, more novel experience of the world’s wilderness destinations.
 On this trip we follow the Rongai Route which provides wonderful solitude and exposes our guests to different environments and views of the mountain before merging with the more popular Marangu route.
 Trekking Kilimanjaro requires no technical ability, just hiking, while the main challenge is the elevation.
 We have created the ideal 10-day itinerary for optimal acclimatization and a high success rate of reaching the summit.

 *Itinerary Note: Wildland Trekking stands alone in providing a complete experience on Kilimanjaro.
 We have a well-tested acclimatization process to increase your chances of a successful summit attempt.
+We are proud of our 91% summit success rate (summit success rates normally average around 65-85%).
 Your Kilimanjaro itinerary is not just a climb of the mountain but also includes an extra rest day after your travels in Tanzania to experience the local culture.
 Many companies economize by getting you in and out as quickly as possible, and that is the opposite of the Wildland approach.

 Read more …